Electric Underfloor heating Specialists In Gloucestershire

-At Parsons Carpets & Flooring Specialists we have installed many electric under floor heating systems.
-Choosing the correct combination of under floor heating and flooring is very important.
-Under floor heating can be used with any floor type but there are some that will perform better than others.
+At Parsons Carpets & Flooring Specialists we have installed many electric underfloor heating systems in Gloucestershire and surrounding areas.
+Choosing the correct combination of underfloor heating and flooring is very important.
+Underfloor heating can be used with any floor type but there are some that will perform better than others.

 We can advise you on the best combination for your needs and install it correctly for you.